shuftipro/RESTful-API-v1.3/off-site_with_ocr/readme.md

 	Verification mode defines what types of proofs are allowed for a verification.
 In case of 'video_only' mode, you can only send base64 of videos where format should be MP4 or MOV in proofs.
 In 'any' mode mixture of images and videos can be provided in proofs.

-* ## show_consent

-	Required: **No**
-	Type: **string**
-	Accepted Values: **0, 1**
-	Default Values: **1**

-	This parameter displays a screen to collect consent from end-user before the verification process starts.
-If the value is set 1, the screen will be displayed to end-user.
-If the value is set 0, the consent screen will not be displayed.
-Under the GDPR, we are bound to get user’s consent therefore the default value is 1 but you can set it to 0 if you’ve already acquired the user’s consent for this biometric verification.

-* ## show_privacy_policy

-	Required: **No**
-	Type: **string**
-	Accepted Values: **0, 1**
-	Default Values: **1**

-	This parameter displays data privacy policy to end-user after the verification process is completed.
-If the value is set 1, the data privacy policy will be displayed to end-user.
-If the value is set 0, the data privacy policy will not be displayed.
-Under the GDPR, we acknowledge the end users right to request for data deletion therefore the default value is 1 but you can set it to 0 if you’ve have another alternative mechanism in place.

 <!-- -------------------------------------------------------------------------------- -->
 * ## face